A month on still thinkin' what TdF could have been?

 BUT that was not clear until Evan's strength in the TT was revealed....

-"If I was a 38 year old man, I definitely wouldn't be riding a bright yellow bike with Hello Kitty disc wheels, put it that way.
-What we're witnessing here is the world's most high profile mid-life crisis" Afx237vi Mon Jul 20, 2009 2:43 pm
+he would have pushed him real close if he hadn't lost the wheels going into the stage at Gap"If I was a 38 year old man, I definitely wouldn't be riding a bright yellow bike with Hello Kitty disc wheels, put it that way.
+What we're witnessing here is the world's most high profile mid-life crisis" Afx237vi Mon Jul 20, 2009 2:43 pm0 -

 Or were his bad tactics a result of not having the legs when required?

 I think a bit of both, I wonder if the ITT had come first and he knew what was required he'd have better judged his efforts in the mountains, I felt the Alpe d'Huez day he need a big attack.
 But it's easy to say that from the bar/chair, maybe he just didn't have it.
-I guess we'll never know.
+I guess we'll never know.0 -

-• "old 'Brad could win the Tour' i don't think so, and if he did it would be the most boring tour of all time, watching a middle aged balding man chugg up hills at his 'own pace'"
+Gingerflash wrote:"old 'Brad could win the Tour' i don't think so, and if he did it would be the most boring tour of all time, watching a middle aged balding man chugg up hills at his 'own pace'"

 Wiggins is 31, Evans is 34.